Kerry Fox: Career

 Fox has had an international career, working in independent films and on television.
 She received praise and a nomination for the Australian Film Institute Awards for her leading role in Country Life, starred in Danny Boyle's breakout British hit Shallow Grave, and was nominated for the Canadian Genie Award for her supporting role in The Hanging Garden.

 For her role as Claire in Intimacy (2001), directed by Patrice Chéreau, she won the Silver Bear for Best Actress at the Berlin Film Festival.
-In this film she performed real, rather than simulated, fellatio.
+In this film she performed unsimulated fellatio.
 Her husband, Alexander Linklater, wrote about the experience of watching her perform this act on another man.

-In autumn 2009 she appeared alongside John Simm, Lucy Cohu and Ian Hart in the Duke of York's Theatre production of Andrew Bovell's play Speaking In Tongues.
+In 2009 she appeared alongside John Simm, Lucy Cohu and Ian Hart in the Duke of York's Theatre production of Andrew Bovell's play Speaking in Tongues.
 In 2011 she played Oriel Lamb in the television adaptation of Tim Winton's novel Cloudstreet.

+Fox starred as criminal matriarch Frankie in the ABC series Bay Of Fires for two seasons between 2023 - 2025.